 Charity Care/Financial Assistance Requirements

-Abbeville Area Medical Center will provide services at a reduced rate to uninsured patients who meet the financial requirements.
-Eligibility is based on financial need.
+Abbeville Area Medical Center will provide services at a reduced rate to patients who meet the financial requirements.
+No one will be denied access to services due to inability to pay; and there is a discounted/sliding fee schedule available based on family size and income only.
+No other factors are used to assess eligibility.
 Click here to see a copy of our Charity Care Policy.
-The primary factor in determining eligibility is an applicant’s income as compared to the federal poverty income guidelines.
-Click here to see the federal poverty income guidelines.
-These guidelines vary according to family size.
-It is important that you provide us with as much detail as possible about each member of your household, including their income, and any additional information that affects your ability to pay.
+The sliding fee scale follows the federal poverty guidelines.
+Click here to see the most current federal poverty income guidelines.
+It is important that you provide us with as much detail as possible about each member of your household, including their income and any additional information that affects your ability to pay.
+Abbeville Area Medical Center reserves the right to verify any of the information you provide.
 Click here for a copy of our Financial Assistance Application.

 Listed below are the requirements for the financial assistance application: